HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

 - First Input Delay (FID)
 - Cumulative Layout Shift (CLS)

 These metrics aim to cover the core elements which are indicative of a great web user experience.
+The [./performance] chapter will cover these in more detail, but here we are interested in looking at these metrics specifically in terms of CMSs.
 Let's review each of these in turn.

 #### Largest Contentful Paint